peertosir/cli_tool_tree/README.md

 # cli_tool_tree
-Wriiten on Golang
+Written in Golang

-To run a program you need Go on your pc
+To run a program you need Go installed on your PC

 How to start:
 1. Clone repo in your go/src